Stone Crab FAQ

 Upon losing both claws stone crabs change their behavior from predator to scavenger.
 They rely more on concealment and scavenging rather than foraging in more open areas.
 Feeding for stone crabs without claws is likely more difficult, particularly if there is competition for resources and to hold territories.
 Defense against predators would also be more difficult or require a different strategy.
-However, their main predator, the octopus, is designed to prey on them whether they have claws or not.
+However, their main predator, the octopus, has evolved to prey on them whether they have claws or not.

 Figure 11.
 Claw with an original.